Going to Court After a Trucking Accident

 What Factors Can Lead to a Trial in a Truck Accident?

-Some truck accident claims are straightforward: the truck driver was negligent and struck your vehicle, causing you injuries.
+Some truck accident claims are straightforward: the truck driver was negligent and struck your vehicle, causing you serious injuries.
 When liability is clear, you will likely not go to trial.
-However, if you and the insurance company have very different ideas of your damages, you might not reach a settlement amount.
+However, if truck accident victims and insurance companies have very different ideas about damages, they might not reach a settlement amount.
 In this situation, you might go to trial over the issue of damages only.

 Some factors can complicate your claim and might be a sign that the claim will end up in litigation and even at trial.